parsiyte/GPPRMon/README.md

 ## 1. Prerequisites, Installing and Building the GPGPU-Sim v4.2
 Detailed documentation on what GPGPU-Sim models are, how to configure it, and a guide to the source code can be found here: <http://gpgpu-sim.org/manual/>.
 Also a detailed documentation on AccelWattch, including how to configure it and a guide to the source code, can be found here: <https://accel-sim.github.io/accelwattch.html>.

-### Installing prerequisite libraries and the simulator
+### Installing prerequisite libraries and simulator
 > **GPGPU-Sim dependencies:** ```gcc, g++, make, makedepend, xutils, bison, flex, zlib ,CUDA Toolkit``` <br>
 > (optional) **GPGPU-Sim documentation dependencies:** ```doxygen, graphvi``` <br>
 > (optional) **AerialVision dependencies:** ```python-pmw, python-ply, python-numpy, libpng12-dev, python-matplotlib``` <br>